Aliases for SMOX Gene

 GeneCards Summary for SMOX Gene

 SMOX (Spermine Oxidase) is a Protein Coding gene.
 Diseases associated with SMOX include Autosomal Genetic Disease and Short-Rib Thoracic Dysplasia 2 With Or Without Polydactyly.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Metabolism.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
 GO annotations related to this gene include oxidoreductase activity and spermine:oxygen oxidoreductase (spermidine-forming) activity.
 An important paralog of this gene is PAOX.

 UniProtKB/Swiss-Prot for SMOX Gene